integreat-io/integreat/README.md

 get only newer items, by passing it the `updatedAfter` param.
 The action will also filter out older items, in case the service does not support `updatedAfter`.

+The meta data is set for the service, but if you have different sets of metadata for a service, you may provide the `metaKey` property to store metadata in different dictionaries within a service.

 If you need to include more params in the actions to get from the `from` service or set to the `to` service, you may provide a params object for the `from` or `to` props, with the service id set as a `service` param.